The average hourly pay for an Engineering Technician, Electrical is $25.27.

 - Construct component prototypes for welding and cutting.

-Pay by Experience Level for Engineering Technician, Electrical
+What is the Pay by Experience Level for Engineering Technician, Electricals?